 Posting Is Not Important

 As someone who’s been involved with SEO for a long time, you’d be excused for thinking that I believe that’s the case.
 I don’t.
 It’s important to note that the keyword in that sentence is “inbound.”
 Inbound links and content marketing are still important to marketing, but that’s not to say they’re as important as other things, like relationship building and email.

 This may sound like a bold statement, but it is one that is backed by extensive research.
 In a recent study published in the Journal of Marketing, researchers found that less than 1% of all advertising is effective in influencing consumer behavior.
 In other words, 99.9% of all marketing campaigns are a complete waste of money.

-This is because consumers are not mindless, voiceless, and behaviorally inert targets.
+This is because consumers are not mindless, voiceless, and behaviourally inert targets.
 They are smart, selective, and constantly on the lookout for the best deal.
-Therefore, no matter how clever you think your marketing campaign is, it will never drive behavior unless it is targeted at the right people.
+Therefore, it can be beneficial to use data driven personalized marketing services from the likes of Epsilon or similar digital marketing agencies.
+If you were to just market your product without any research on the targeted people, no matter how clever you think your marketing campaign is, it is unlikely that it will ever drive behaviour.

 There Are Too Many Social Platforms To Keep Up

 In the digital age, getting your brand’s message out to new customers is more important than ever.
 But an increasing number of potential customers are going online to find the information they need, and that makes it easier than ever to get lost in the crowd.
 In fact, a recent survey found that there are more than 500 million social media users in the United States alone.
 And that number is growing every day.

 The world of marketing is a busy one, and it can be tough to separate fact from fiction.
 New tools, techniques, and technology are developed and released on a daily basis, so it’s easy to be overwhelmed by the amount of information being thrown at you.